Pope Francis Children’s Home & School

 THANK YOU FOR YOUR GIFT TO BUILD THEIR FUTURE.

-Sadly in Ghana there are over 1.1 million orphans.
-1 out of every 10 children.
-Pope Francis Home and School will be one of the first children’s home and school to specialize in children afflicted with HIV.
+Sadly, in Ghana there are over 1.1 million orphans–one out of every ten children.
+Pope Francis Home and School will be one of the first children’s homes and schools to provide for children afflicted with HIV.

-As I kneeled down to speak with Rose I was taken back by how small she was.
-Her file stated she was 6 years old but she looked more like a 3 or 4-year-old.
-Stunted growth is very common among children in the Volta Region where malnourishment is widespread.
-Roses story as told by Sr. Justine is a common one.
-Her father has passed of AIDS.
-Her mother was too sick to care for Rose had dropped her off at a distance relative’s home and never returned for her.
-Her Auntie whose home we visited was already home to 10 other children, all of whom were suffering from malnourishment, and many of them were sick that day.
+As I kneeled down to speak with Rose, I was taken aback by how small she was.
+While her file stated that she was six years old, she looked more like a three or four-year old.
+Stunted growth is very common among children in the Volta Region where malnutrition is widespread.
+Rose’s story as told by Sister Justine is a common one.
+Her father had passed from AIDS; her mother was too sick to care for her.
+Consequently, she dropped Rose off at a distant relative’s home where ten other children lived.

 YOUR DONATION WILL PROVIDE RELIEF AND BEGIN THE TRANSFORMATION OF THEIR YOUNG LIVES.

 Pope Francis Home and School believes in the dignity of all children.
-PFHS is being built in collaboration with the Diocese of Ho.
-It will be operated by the Sisters of Mary, Mother of the Church.
+Being built in collaboration with Diocese Ho, PFHS will be operated by the Sisters of Mary, Mother of the Church.
 A 12-acre site has been purchased in the village of Avenui.
-The home will have a Christ-centered nurturing focus for up to 100 children.
-The school will provide a superior education for the children as well as for those children in the village who cannot afford to attend a government school.
-The campus will include a school k-9, a boy’s dormitory, a girl’s dormitory, activity building, kitchen, summer hut, infirmary, St. Francis Chapel, housing for the staff of Sisters, volunteers.
+The home will have a nurturing focus for up to 100 children.
+The school will provide a superior education, not only for the children living there but also for any of the village students who cannot afford attendance at a government school.
+The campus will include a school for grades K-9, both a boys’ and a girls’ dormitory, an activity building, a kitchen, a summer hut, an infirmary, St. Francis Chapel, and housing for the staff of Sisters and volunteers.